Lehmannhen/MPI-Dijkstra/README.md

 If we consider the graph below and we would like to comput the shortest path from A to F So when the program is run with p = 3 (3 processes), the vertices get distributed as follows:

-* Process 0     : Vertice A, B
+* Process 0     : Vertices A, B
-* Process 1     : Vertice C, D
+* Process 1     : Vertices C, D
-* Process 2     : Vertice E, F
+* Process 2     : Vertices E, F

 Then each process checks for their local minimum distance from their local source vertex to all vertices assigned to that process: